AlgorithmiKee/notes/Finance/portfolio_theory.md

 $$
 \mu_p(w^*) = \frac{\sigma_2^2 \mu_1 + \sigma_1^2 \mu_2 - \sigma_{12}(\mu_1 + \mu_2)}{\sigma_1^2 + \sigma_2^2 - 2\sigma_{12}}
 $$

+Consider the case where $\rho_{12} = 0$.
+Suppose we start by allocating the entire portfolio to asset 1 (the less risky asset).
+If we shift a small fraction from asset 1 to asset 2 (the riskier asset), we would both increase $\mu_p$ and reduce $\sigma_p$.
+This is counterintuitive at first glance:

+* adding some of the riskier asset actually **reduces** portfolio volatility
+* going all-in on the less risky asset is worse in both expected return and volatility.

+The intuition is that, with zero correlation, the fluctuations of asset 2 tend to occur independently of asset 1.
+When combined, the uncorrelated return streams partially offset each other’s variation, lowering the portfolio’s overall standard deviation.

+We can continue improving the portfolio by adding more fraction of asset 2 until we reached the minimum risk point $(\sigma_p(w^*), \mu_p(w^*))$.
+All points on the hyperbola below this point are strictly dominated and thus suboptimal.

 ## Multi-Asset Diversification